Jackblow33/gaming-task/README.md

 # Debian 13 sid Gnome gaming task <br>
 auto-install.sh & extras.sh are scripts to install and configure the bare minimum to have a fuctionnal gnome desktop environement to build on top.
 This Debian installation can perform as good as any other gaming oriented distro's I guess...
-It have been tested against CachyOS and Ubuntu 25.04 and in both case this installer score tad bit better.
+It have been tested against CachyOS and Ubuntu 25.04 and in both case this installer score a tad bit better using a custom TKG kernel 6.14+ .
 # 1- Download mini.iso

 https://d-i.debian.org/daily-images/amd64/daily/netboot/ <br>